leanprover/vscode-lean4/vscode-lean4/README.md

 ## Installing Lean 4

 After installing the extension, a 'Welcome' page with a setup guide should open automatically.
-The setup guide provides information on the following topics:
+The setup guide provides platform-specific information on the following topics:
 - Books and documentation resources
 - Installing dependencies that are needed by Lean
 - Installing Lean's version manager Elan and a recent stable version of Lean 4